 - Requirement to register as a sex offender

 Read more about these cases in Sex Crimes.

 It is against the law to pretend to be someone else online, without their permission, with the intent to harm, defraud or intimidate or threaten the person being impersonated – or another individual.
 Text messages are included in this prohibition.
 This means you could face charges for creating a website or social media profile with harmful intentions under someone else’s name.

 Intent often is a major issue in these cases.
 There also is the issue of access that may be given to a person to operate a website or social media accounts for someone else.
-If you are accused of online impersonation, you need an attorney who understands this evolving field and has the expertise to challenge the evidence brought against you.
+If you are accused of internet crime of online impersonation, you need an attorney who understands this evolving field and has the expertise to challenge the evidence brought against you.